ska-telescope/developer.skatelescope.org/src/tools/documentation.rst

 own documentation.

 Sphinx can be used to generate text documents such as this portal, but it also provides capabilities to automatically extract and parse code documentation, or docstrings.
-Refer to the :ref:`Python Coding Guidelines <python-code-guide>` for more information.
+Refer to the :doc:`Python Coding Guidelines </tools/codeguides/python-codeguide>` for more information.

 Extracting documentation from code
 ==================================